The Atheist Bible, CC-BY Fabian M. Suchanek

 The probability is so small!

 Apart from this, most processes in nature are actually not guided by chance.
 Rather, they are guided by natural selection.
-Take a monkey, for example.
-It’s not created from scratch by a random meeting of atoms.
-Rather, natural processes generated thousands of different life forms before landing on the monkey we know today.
-In each generation, thousands of models were sorted out by natural selection.
+Take Capuchin monkeys, for example.
+This species was not created from scratch by a random meeting of atoms.
+Rather, starting from simple vesicles, natural processes generated thousands of different life forms.
+In each generation, thousands of models were discontinued by natural selection.
 Only the most fit for their environment got a chance to continue.
-Again, thousands of different variations of these were generated.
-This process continued for hundreds of thousands of generations.
+Again and again, thousands of different variations of these survivors were generated.
+This process continued for hundreds of thousands of generations before landing on the Capuchin monkey we know today.

-To illustrate this process, Richard Dawkins suggested 6 that we think of natural selection as a combination lock with 5 number wheels.
+To illustrate this process, British evolutionary biologist Richard Dawkins suggested18 that we think of natural selection as a combination lock with five number wheels.
 Finding the right combination requires trying out all possible numbers: 10,000.
 However, evolution does not try out all possible numbers.
 Rather, it begins with the first number on the wheel, i.e., one particular constellation of genes in a species.
 When the right number is found (i.e., when the species survives), it proceeds to the second number, i.e., a more complex life form.
 It is as if, with each wheel, the right number clicks into place.
-If we proceed from right to left across the combination lock in this way, we actually need only 50 steps.
+If we proceed from right to left across the combination lock in this way, we actually need, at most, 50 steps.

 Attacking competing explanations doesn’t prove your favorite one right.